2000 New York Yankees season

 The 2000 New York Yankees season was the 98th season for the Yankees.
 New York was managed by Joe Torre.
 The team finished first in the American League East with a record of 87-74, 2.5 games ahead of the Boston Red Sox, after losing 15 of their final 18 games, including their last 7.
 Despite having the lowest winning percentage of any postseason qualifier in 2000, the Yankees won the World Series over the New York Mets in 5 games to win their 26th World Series title.
-They were the last team to win World Series titles in consecutive years until the Los Angeles Dodgers repeated in 2025.